Finding happiness in the classroom can be about much more than individual […]

 Your students will live up (or down!) to your expectations.
 Student achievement is strongly affected by what the teacher expects of them and this has been demonstrated by many educational researchers.
 The first and most famous experiment is known as the Pygmalion effect.

-How To Show Respect For Your Students In this video, I will […]
+How To Show Respect For your Students

 Developing consistency in your teaching, strangely, does not mean being exactly the same all the time.
 Nor does it mean being a robot and not reacting to circumstances, or showing your real feelings.
 Consistency does mean that students are fairly certain what they can expect from you.
 They know for example, that you will not get angry with them today, about something you laughed at yesterday.
 Here are 6 ways to develop consistency in your teaching

 Prevention is always better than cure.
 Use these foundation teaching skills to prevent most behaviour problems before they arise...

 How Listening To Students Improves Student Behaviour In this video, I will […]

 Behaviour Management is one of the greatest challenges facing teachers.
 And it is not only new teachers who can feel overwhelmed by classroom demands.
 Because of the ever-evolving nature of teaching, the growing diversity of students and increasing societal pressures, teachers are constantly learning different ways to manage stress, workload and expectations.